 Not surprisingly, there are a ton of alternative primers of new plaster.
 But selecting a primer can often be more complicated than you think.
 That’s why we created a brief comparison between home-made mist coat mix and trade paint for bare plaster.
 Have a look and be sure you made an informed decision!

 It’s tempting to start the painting job as soon as possible.
 The truth, however, is that you need at least a couple of days to prepare for the job.

-Hire professional plastering services to have a ceiling surface sleek on the touch and ready for priming.
-In case you spot an uneven surface or a few bumps stuck to the ceiling, then you’ll need a piece of sandpaper to help your paint job.
+Hire professional plastering services to have a surface sleek on the touch and ready for priming.
+In case you spot an uneven surface or a few bumps stuck to the surface, then you’ll need a piece of sandpaper to help your paint job.

-If you’re not afraid of dripping paint, try priming (sealing) the ceiling with a diluted first coat of paint – “mist coat”.
-It’s a decent non-vinyl, watered-down emulsion preventing the paint from drying too fast and turning the plaster surface into a dust-free, breathable and non-porous one.
+If you’re not afraid of dripping paint, try priming (sealing) the surface with a diluted first coat of paint.
+It is known as “mist coat” – a decent non-vinyl, watered-down emulsion preventing the paint from drying too fast and turning the plaster into a dust-free, breathable, and non-porous surface.
 It offers an extra measure of assurance that the surface will better bond to the paint.
-And together with proper ceiling technique application, you’ll receive a uniform, professional look from the first time.
+And together with proper painting technique application, you’ll receive a uniform, professional look from the first time.